 Any staff who have audit learning identified are being provided a high level of support and managed under the appropriate policy if needed.

-Patient survey - March 2025
+Trust Board Meeting in Public Patient survey - March 2025

 Overall, how satisfied or dissatisfied were you with the NHS 111 service? (please choose one)